codaptai/codapt-template-tsr/.codapt/docs/trpc/trpc-streaming-responses.md

 ```

 Then, on the React client side, `myQuery.data` will be an array of all the data received so far (including previous values).

+IMPORTANT: The names of all streaming procedures _must_ end with `Stream`.
+For example, a procedure to get streaming updates from a chat, you might call it `getChatStream` or `chatStream`.